-- b) According to the information and explanation given to us, there are no dues of income tax, sales tax, wealth tax, service tax, Goods and Services Tax, custom duty, excise duty, cess which have not been deposited on account of any dispute. - viii) In our opinion and according to the information and explanation given to us, the company does not have any loan or borrowings from a financial institution or bank or government or debenture holders.
+- viii) In our opinion and according to the information and explanation given to us, the company does not have any loan or borrowings from a financial institution or bank or government or debenture holders.
 Therefore, provisions of clause 3 (viii) of the CARO are not applicable. - ix) During the year, the company has not raised any money by way of Initial Public Offer or further public offer nor obtained any term loans.
-Therefore, provisions of clause 3 (ix) of the CARO are not applicable. - x) According to the information and explanation given to us, no fraud on or by the company, by its officers and employees has been noticed or reported during the course of our audit. - xi) According to the information and explanation given to us and based on our examination of the records of the Company, the Company has not paid/provided for managerial remuneration and hence provision of clause 3(xi) of the Companies (Auditor's Report) Order, 2016 are not applicable to the Company. - xii) In our opinion, the Company is not a chit fund or a nidhi/ mutual benefit fund/ society.
-Therefore, the provisions of clause 3 (xii) of the CARO are not applicable. - xiii) In our opinion and according to the information and explanation given to us, transactions with the parties are in compliance with sections 177 and 188 of the act where applicable and detail gokhale & sathe transactions have been disclosed in the Standalone Ind AS Financial Statements as required by the applicable Accounting standards.
+Therefore, provisions of clause 3 (ix) of the CARO are not applicable. - x) According to the information and explanation given to us, no fraud on or by the company, by its officers and employees has been noticed or reported during the course of our audit. - xi) According to information and explanation provided to us and based on our examination of records of the company, the company has not provided for managerial remuneration and hence provision of clause 3(xi) of the Companies (Auditors's) Report 2016 are not applicable to the company. - xii) In our opinion, the Company is not a chit fund or a nidhi/ mutual benefit fund/ society.
+Therefore, the provisions of clause 3 (xii) of the CARO are not applicable. - xiii) In our opinion and according to the information and explanation given to us, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the Standalone Ind AS Financial Statements as required by the applicable Accounting Standards. - xiv) In our opinion and according to the information and explanation given to us, during the year the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures.
+Therefore, the provisions of clause 3 (xiv) of the CARO are not applicable. - xv) In our opinion and according to the information and explanation given to us, during the year the company has not entered into non-cash transactions with the directors or persons connected with the directors and hence the provisions of Clause 3 (xv) of the CARO are not applicable.

-- xiv) In our opinion and according to the information and explanation given to us, during the year the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures.
-Therefore, provisions of clause 3(xiv) of CARO are not applicable. - xv) In our opinion and according to the information and explanation given to us, during the year the company has not entered into non-cash transactions with the directors or persons connected with the directors and hence the provisions of Clause 3 (xv) of the CARO are not applicable. - xvi) The company is not required to be registered under Section 45IA of the Reserve Bank Of India Act, 1934.
+xvi) The company is not required to be registered under Section 45IA of the Reserve Bank of India Act, 1934.

-Firm Reg.
+For Gokhale & Sathe Chartered Accountants Firm Reg.
 No.: 103264W